 Indian philosophers discovered three kinds of sicknesses in a human and these were:

-Therapeutic yoga uniquely treats the whole body rather than focusing on an individual part or system.
+Therapeutic yoga uniquely treats the entire body, rather than focusing on a single part or system.
 It works with the body’s and mind’s natural capacity to optimize inner strength.

 While regular yoga classes can lift your mood and ease everyday aches and pains, a personal yoga therapy training session goes further, as it considers you an individual.